 The Samsung Galaxy S9 Android Pie beta is rolling out in new countries and the Galaxy Note 9 Android Pie beta is now available which means more people can try Android 9.0 and the company’s new One UI ahead of the official release next year.

 Some Android manufacturers have already moved on from Android Oreo, but Samsung’s Android Oreo roll out continues as we push toward the end of the year.
-Fortunately, it looks like the company is finally ready to make the transition from Oreo to Android 9.0 Pie.
+Fortunately, the company is finally ready to make the transition from Android Oreo to Android 9.0 Pie.

 Samsung is working on several Android Pie updates behind the scenes and two of those updates are available, right now, in beta form.

-With that in mind, here’s everything we currently know about the Samsung Galaxy Android Pie and One UI beta.
+With all of that in mind, here’s everything we currently know about the Samsung Galaxy Android Pie and One UI beta.

 Owners of select Galaxy S9 and Galaxy S9+ models can now test Android 9.0 Pie and the company’s new One UI via the Galaxy Beta Program.

-Galaxy S9 users in the United States, South Korea, and Germany get first dibs on the beta though it’ll extend to other countries including China, France, India, Poland, Spain, and the United Kingdom.
+Galaxy S9 users in the United States, South Korea, Germany, India, and the United Kingdom get first dibs on the beta though it’ll extend to other countries including China, France, Poland, and Spain.

 The Galaxy S9 Android Pie beta is free and it gives users a chance to not only try the software early, but also report bugs and performance issues to Samsung.

-The Galaxy Android Pie update’s release date is confirmed for January so we expect the beta to last through December as the company works to fix issues and test features.
+The official Galaxy S9 and Galaxy Note 9 Android Pie updates are confirmed for January so we expect the betas to push into January as the company works to fix issues and test features.

-How to Signup for the Galaxy S9 Android Pie Beta
+How to Signup for the Galaxy Android Pie Beta

 If you’re interested in trying the beta you’ll need to signup for Samsung’s Galaxy beta program.